Tableau Functions (by Category)

 USERATTRIBUTEINCLUDES

-Note: For embedding workflows in Tableau Cloud only.
-For more information, see Authentication and Embedded Views(Link opens in a new window).
+Note: Before you use this function, see For embedding workflows in Tableau Cloud only.
+For more information, see Authentication and Embedded Views(Link opens in a new window) in the Embedding API v3.

 SyntaxUSERATTRIBUTEINCLUDES('attribute_name', 'expected_value')